paulklemm/regression-heatmap-paper/Cover Letter.md

   <i><font color='green'>

   1. The current ordering is based on the order of features in the CSV file.
 Ordering of features was discussed with the domain experts and ordering based on the regression metric is already implemented.
-Reorderings at the level of individual slices were discarded.
+Reordering at the level of individual slices were discarded.
 Each slice ordering would be different, triggering a reordering of the 3D heat map on every slicing.
 On every slicing, the user had a different ordered list and searched all over again for parameters of interest.
     * We experimented with the new transfer function control, which was added to the prototype based on this review (see further below) and concluded that this tool is well suited for highlighting hot-spots by selecting a range of only high regression metrics.
     * The feedback is included in the revisions based on [Support Design Decisions with Expert Feedback].
   2. The 3D heat map acts as mini-map to spot hot-spots, which is now supported additionally using the transfer function.
-Simple per-slice reorderings would, as argued in the prior bullet point, not be as effective, as it also introduces new problems, such as destroying the mental model of the feature order.
+Simple per-slice reordering would, as argued in the prior bullet point, not be as effective, as it also introduces new problems, such as destroying the mental model of the feature order.
 A ordered list of slices with high average regression metrics will result in a ordering, where single features already have a strong explanatory power w.r.t. the target.
 We are, however, interested in strong combinations, which is one point made in Figure 5.
     * We emphasized more on the orderings as well as the limitations and advantages of the 3D view in Section **5.2 3D Regression Heat Map Visualization**

   </i></font>